iotaledger/iota.c/docs/introduction.md

 The C Client library consists 4 abstraction layers:
 * Crypto - provides cryptographic functions
-* Core - implements components include address/message/UTXO...
+* Core - implements components include address/block/UTXO...
 * Client - implements node REST APIs and Event APIs. (optional)
 * Wallet - implements simple wallet functions. (optional)

 As a client application, Client and Wallet modules could be an option as needed.
-For instance, the application can implement its own wallet logic or it uses the Core module to compose messages then send messages through another interface without the Client module.
+For instance, the application can implement its own wallet logic or it uses the Core module to compose blocks then send blocks through another interface without the Client module.

 ![](img/client_block_diagram.jpg)